Skip to content

 settings: RouteSettings(name: "RouteSettingName"))

-• All three methods can be mixed in the same project
+• All three methods can be used together in one project.

-• Sleep and Wake Events Collection For versions below 0.5.1-pre.1, if you need to collect sleep and wake behaviors of the application, add the following code:
+• Sleep and Wake Events Collection For versions below 0.5.1-pre.1, if you need to collect sleep and wake behaviors of the app, add the following code:

 class _HomeState extends State<HomeRoute> {